dmgcoding/google_auth_with_supabase/README.md

 # notes_with_supabase

-This repo for the making a crud app with auth with supabase tutorial.
+This repo is for implementing google auth with supabase tutorial.

 ## Getting Started